 - 1/4 cup hydrogen peroxide

 - Zest of one lemon

 - Scrub sponge

 - Paper towels

-- Even if you're dealing with years of baked-on grime (like with this oven), giving it a quick wipe-down with warm, soapy water with a scrub sponge is a great starting point for tackling the mess.
+- Even if you're dealing with years of baked-on grime, giving it a quick wipe-down with warm, soapy water with a scrub sponge is a great starting point for tackling the mess.
 Rinse the sponge often to remove grease.

 - Mix together the ingredients until it resembles thick glue.
 The baking soda naturally scrubs without scratching, while the hydrogen peroxide and dish soap tackle all that gunk.
 Lemon zest offers a fresh scent along with the vinegar.